 As with kindergarten and elementary school teachers, schools require job candidates to hold a bachelor's degree, as well as licensure in their state.

-Though a professional with a degree in K-12 education will typically teach students in those grades, some educators advance to a career in postsecondary education, usually instructing other aspiring K-12 teachers.
-Postsecondary schools include all schools beyond high school, especially colleges and universities.
-An experienced K-12 teacher with a master's degree or higher may choose to become a teacher educator, preparing undergraduate students for careers as teachers.
+Though a professional who has earned a degree in K-12 education typically teaches students in those grades, some educators advance to a career in postsecondary education, usually to instruct other aspiring K-12 teachers.
+Postsecondary schools is a designation for schools beyond high school, especially colleges and universities.

 College professors often enjoy flexible schedules, but many also teach night or weekend classes.
 They must stay current in their field by participating in continuing education programs and by maintaining licensure.
 Educators in the postsecondary setting work the traditional ten-month school schedule, with two months off in the summer.
 They often use these months to teach extra courses, to research, to publish or to simply enjoy some well-deserved vacation.